Smoking a turkey for Thanksgiving is a long-standing tradition in my family! And, it’s easier and quicker than you would think!

 Preparing the Turkey: Dry Brine vs. Wet Brine

-We have experiemented with both dry and wet brines for our smoked turkey recipes.
+We have experimented with both dry and wet brines for our smoked turkey recipes.
 The conclusion we’ve come to is that dry brining the bird is best.
 A few reasons for this; first, there are some questionable safety issues related to soaking a big bird in a water bath for a long period of time.
-Second, it adds about a day to what can already be a fairly long process of de-frosting and preparation.
+Second, a wet brine adds about a day to what can already be a fairly long process of de-frosting and preparation.
 And finally, when you take just a few easier steps to ensure juiciness (see below), your bird will not dry out, which is what a wet brine aims to prevent.